bembidiona/Pianito/README.md

 # Pianito
-A handy GUI object for playing Synths with the computer keyboard as in FL Studio and other DAWs
+A handy GUI object for playing Synths with the computer keyboard as in [FL Studio](https://i.pinimg.com/originals/46/02/86/4602862df84be4e8c164227c3e144207.png), with a couple of extra features.

 ## How to Install
 Just evaluate this in the SuperCollider IDE:\